Self-Publishing a Book: FAQs for Authors

 Do I need to hire a proofreader? —Toyin (Paula had a similar question)

-Remember, by definition, “proofreading” takes place AFTER the book is written and at the point where the book has been laid out, designed, and is just about to publish, no sooner.
+Remember, by definition, “proofreading” takes place AFTER the book is written and at the point where the book has been laid out, designed, and is just about to be published, no sooner.
 When publishing insiders say “proofreading,” we mean the very last-minute checks for typos, spacing issues, or layout-related errors or inconsistencies.

 If you don’t have the time or the patience, if you’ve got a complex layout, or if you have the extra money, sure.
 I'm in the “every author needs a copy editor, but not every author needs to hire a proofreader” camp.